 All sessions have been recognized by the Council for Certification in Volunteer Administration and will cover the Council’s Core Competencies for Managers of Volunteer Resources.

 The Certificate in Volunteer Management is four full days of learning from and with nationally recognized volunteer management experts.

 Upon completion, participants will earn 2.8 Continuing Education Units (CEUs) from Austin Community College.
 These may be eligible for use in meeting professional certification requirements.

 This is not a CVA (Certified in Volunteer Administration) credentialing course.

 Describe the components of a well-run volunteer program

 This session sets the stage for the Volunteer Management Certificate Program and creates an opportunity for participants to establish a learning community that will sustain them after the course ends.
 It provides an overview of the steps and processes to help ensure that a volunteer’s time is used effectively and that the nonprofit achieves its strategic goals and priorities.

 Identify trends that impact volunteer program development

 Knowing about societal trends can make a volunteer manager a more effective leader of volunteers.
-These trends have implications that can impact a his/her ability to recruit, supervise, design volunteer jobs and recognize volunteers—all elements of good program management.
+These trends have implications that can impact his/her ability to recruit, supervise, design volunteer jobs and recognize volunteers—all elements of good program management.
 This session is designed to provide information and tools to take full advantage of these trends while diminishing their challenges.